2factorauth/twofactorauth/EXCLUSION.md

 *   #### Forums

-    Most Forums are self-hosted (and thus violate the aforementioned rule) or are hosted as subdomains which makes it impossible to find a meaningful ranking for the site.
+    Most forums are self-hosted (and thus violate the aforementioned rule) or are hosted as subdomains which makes it impossible to find a meaningful ranking for the site.

 *   #### Potentially controversial sites